pulumi/docs/reference/pkg/nodejs/@pulumi/azure/eventhub/index.md

 ```

-The idle interval after which the
+The ISO 8601 timespan duration of the idle interval after which the
 Topic is automatically deleted, minimum of 5 minutes.
-Provided in the TimeSpan
-format.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/eventhub/topic.ts#L172">property defaultMessageTtl</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/eventhub/topic.ts#L168">property defaultMessageTtl</a>
 </h3>

 ```typescript